merthanmerter/wepieces/README.md

 2. Migrate the database:

-~~This may require some manual steps as database ports will not be exposed.
-You might need to expose the ports and remove them after the migration in the docker-compose configuration.~~
+Since the database ports should not be exposed in docker-compose, this will require some manual steps.
+Currently, you need to expose the ports and remove them after the migration in the docker-compose configuration.

-Migrations will run automatically when the server starts.
-This is a more convenient way to run migrations as database ports will not be exposed.

 ```
-Change .env `MIGRATE=0` to disable migrations on startup.
+bun run migrate
 ```

 3. Open your browser and navigate to `http://localhost`.